 I live in the very tiny town in the mountains which is named Thomas and which is my favorite town in the entire universe.
-There, I have a gallery of my own called Creature and a studio in White Room, a collaborative gallery and workspace down the street.
+There, I have a gallery of my own called Creature and a studio in Invisible, a collaborative gallery and workspace down the street.
 Thomas is located in what a lot of people call West Virginia, which is located within the United States which was created by some very confused humans drawing imaginary lines across a landmass they had also named North America on a planet called earth which is a rock in a universe that no-one really understands.

 A lot of the work I make is, at the heart of it, about being entirely boggled by the great universe that no-one really understands.
 I’m not boggled in a paralyzing way but rather in a let’s-just-keep-pushing-buttons-and-see-what-happens sort of way.
 I push a lot of buttons and it keeps getting more and more interesting.